 The prevention of BEPS has been one of the OECD's and the EU's main concerns in recent years.
-Within this context, several amendments were introduced into domestic Portuguese legislation or into Portuguese DTT via the signing of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (MLI), with direct impact on all those matters covered by different OECD BEPS actions being closely monitored by tax audit inspection teams.
+Within this context, several amendments have been introduced into domestic Portuguese legislation or into Portuguese DTTs via the signing of the MLI, with direct impact on all those matters covered by different OECD BEPS actions being closely monitored by tax audit inspection teams.

 The post-pandemic period will probably see these teams scrutinising all these issues with greater diligence in large companies when reviewing and auditing the last few years.
-From 2020 onwards, an important new legal instrument is expected to assist the authorities in detecting possible opportunities to make additional tax assessments.
+From 2021 onwards, an important new legal instrument is expected to assist the authorities in detecting possible opportunities to make additional tax assessments: DAC 6.